-Returns gaussian_filter - Returned array of same shape as image.
+Returns gaussian filter - Returned array of same shape as image.

-The multidimensional filter is implemented as a sequence of 1-D convolution filters.
+The multidimensional filter is implemented as a sequence of one-dimensional convolution filters.
 The intermediate arrays are stored in the same data type as the output.
 Therefore, for output types with a limited precision, the results may be imprecise because intermediate results may be stored with insufficient precision.